Interview with

 “We are not well-educated people until we can respond to reality in healthy, mature, virtuous ways.”

 The fact that in this new book, Foundations of Lifelong Learning, I include an entire chapter on the lifelong educational goal of appropriate or virtuous feelings only makes sense because I believe in radically Christian, Bible-saturated, Christ-exalting education.
-This podcast, that book, Bethlehem College & Seminary, all of this, all my life, aims at cultivating the mental and emotional habit of experiencing virtuous feelings.
+This podcast, that book, Bethlehem College and Seminary, all of this, all my life, aims at cultivating the mental and emotional habit of experiencing virtuous feelings.
 A virtuous feeling in response to an accurately observed, rightly understood, truly evaluated object is a glorious thing.

 Educated for Joy